juandspy/glitchtip-jira-integration/DESIGN.md

 > What if there's a bug generating thousands of new issues (not events) per minute?

-We should set some limits per project so that we can prevent floading Jira with new tickets.
+We should set some limits per project or some caching mechanism in the tool so that we can prevent floading Jira with new tickets.